openstax/enki/README.md

 # Run one step

 If you want to run a single step at a time specify it as the first argument.
-Subsequent arguments are specific to that step.
+Additional arguments are specified as environment variables.

 ```sh